Southern Ohio Correctional Facility: Lucasville Five

-Bomani Shakur (Keith LaMar), unaffiliated with any of the above-mentioned groups, was sentenced to death in 1995 for his leadership of a group who killed inmates during the riot.
-He denies his leadership and claims the State of Ohio suppressed evidence that could demonstrate his innocence.
-He was not present in L-6 during the majority of the riot, having been taken off the rec yard the first day by the State authorities and housed in the K block.

-Following the riot, a class action was brought against the state officers, administrators and staff by a legal team headed by civil rights attorney Al Gerhardstein on behalf of the inmate victims of the riot.
+Following the riot, a class action was brought against the state officers, administrators, and staff by a legal team headed by civil rights attorney Al Gerhardstein on behalf of the inmate victims of the riot.
 The state paid $4.1 million to settle the claims of the victims and agreed to a number of non-monetary terms as well, to remedy the overcrowding and mismanagement of the facility.

-Bomani Shakur (Keith LaMar) is scheduled to be executed on November 16, 2023.
-He is currently imprisoned at the Ohio State Penitentiary along with Siddique Abdullah Hasan (Carlos Sanders), Jason Robb and Namir Abdul Mateen (James Were).
-George Skatzes is imprisoned at the Chillicothe Correctional Institution.
+Bomani Shakur (Keith LaMar) is currently imprisoned at the Ohio State Penitentiary along with Siddique Abdullah Hasan (Carlos Sanders), Jason Robb and Namir Abdul Mateen (James Were).
+George Skatzes is imprisoned at the Ross Correctional Institution.

 2011 related hunger strike

 On January 3, 2011, LaMar and Sanders began a twelve-day, liquid-only hunger strike at the Ohio State Penitentiary supermax prison in Youngstown, Ohio.
 On January 4, 2011, Robb joined the hunger strike.
 The three death-row inmates were living in solitary confinement for 23 hours a day.
 Additionally, they were restricted from using the internet to access news databases, denied access to the prison stores, and prohibited from physical contact with family.
 LaMar, Sanders and Robb desired the same treatment as the other Ohio death row-inmates and protested for equal prison conditions.
 The three death-row inmates demanded that they be granted additional time outside of their cells, physical contact with family members and access to the prison stores for additional clothing and food.

 At the time of the strike, David Bobby, the prison warden, concluded that he would not meet any of the prisoners' demands.
 However, by January 14, 2011, Bobby presented the inmates with a signed statement detailing the future policy changes.
 Due to growing public support and pressure from organizations such as human rights and legal scholars, the American Civil Liberties Union, and the Center for Constitutional Rights, the prison was under pressure to change, which Binghamton University Sociology Professor Denis O'Hearn has credited as playing a decisive role in the hunger strike's success.
 The three inmates' demands were all granted, including limited physical contact with family, daily one hour phone calls, and additional time outside of the prison cell.
 By January 15, 2011, LaMar, Sanders and Robb had ended their hunger strike.